 The following are MCWD's conservation requirements by customer type and stage and the appeal procedures.
 These requirements and procedures are adopted as part of MCWD's Water Shortage Contingency Plan.

-STAGE 1 Actions: Voluntary - Minimal Conservation Requirement, 10% Demand Reduction Goal
+STAGE 1: Up to 10% - Actions: Voluntary - Minimal Conservation Requirement, 10% Demand Reduction Goal

 MCWD shall: